ihmwg/IHMCIF/overview.md

 ## mmCIF

-We proposing extending the existing mmCIF format to store this information since
+We propose extending the existing mmCIF format to store this information since

  - mmCIF is designed to be extensible
  - PDB is already moving traditional atomic structures to mmCIF format
  - several libraries for handling mmCIF files are already available
  - there is reasonable support from viewers (e.g. UCSF Chimera)
+ - alternative formats for coarse-grained structures (e.g. [RMF](http://integrativemodeling.org/rmf/)) don't store all the information we're interested in, and aren't widely supported outside of UCSF (IMP, Chimera)

 We plan to support integrative/hybrid models by means of an mmCIF extension dictionary, `ihm-extension.dic`.
 Since this merely extends the existing mmCIF